The best beaches near Edinburgh for hiking, birding and boating

 Best beach for wildlife

-At any beach in Edinburgh, you should be on guard for seagulls trying to steal your chips.
-However, it’s the wildlife you want to see, then get your cameras ready at Yellowcraig Beach.
+At any beach near Edinburgh, you should be on guard for seagulls trying to steal your chips.
+However, if it’s the wildlife you want to see, then get your cameras ready at Yellowcraig Beach.

 Yellowcraig Beach is a 40-minute drive east of Edinburgh, just shy of North Berwick.
 You can also reach it directly using the 124 bus in less than 90 minutes, with a short walk down the flat, rock-strewn beach.